junkim1519/junkim1519.github.io/projects/pokemon-battle.md

 - Writing and saving files
 - Proper JavaDoc comments and documentation

-I learned a lot about using GUI libraries and using GUI elements like buttons, text areas, and UI design.
+I learned a lot about using GUI libraries and GUI elements like buttons, text areas, and UI design.
 I was also able to integrate many core computer science and Java concepts like using classes, objects, ArrayLists, and custom exception classes.

 Source: <a href="https://github.com/junkim1519/PokemonGame"><i class="large github icon "></i>junkim1519/PokemonGame</a>